Foie gras controversy: Animal rights and welfare groups

-Animal rights and welfare activist groups such as the Humane Society of the United States, the Animal Legal Defense Fund, L214 and FOUR PAWS contend that foie gras production methods, and force feeding in particular, constitute cruel and inhumane treatment of animals.
+Animal rights and welfare activist groups such as the Humane Society of the United States, the Animal Legal Defense Fund, L214 and FOUR PAWS contend that foie gras production methods, and force-feeding in particular, constitute cruel and inhumane treatment of animals.
 Specific complaints include livers swollen to up to ten times their normal size, impaired liver function, expansion of the abdomen making it difficult for birds to walk, death if the force feeding is continued, and scarring of the esophagus.

-In modern gavage-based foie gras production, force feeding takes place 10.5–15 days or more before slaughter, depending on species (duck or goose) and production methods.

 In 2001, the Director of the New York State Government Affairs & Public Policy Dept. for the American Society for the Prevention of Cruelty to Animals, which is one of America's leading environmental activist groups, wrote a letter to then NYS Attorney General, Eliot Spitzer, asking that the state's foie gras producers be prosecuted for violating animal cruelty statutes.

 Late in 2003, the French group Stopgavage ("Citizens' Initiative for the banning of force-feeding") published the Proclamation for the Abolition of Force Feeding, which asks justices to find foie gras production practices a violation of existing animal welfare laws.
 For this manifesto Stopgavage claims the support of over eighty French animal rights and welfare associations, over a hundred such associations from 25 other countries, and over 20 thousand individual signatories.

 Stopgavage, through its president Antoine Comiti, has criticized the INRA (a French public research institute) for allowing its researchers to receive grants from the foie gras industry for conducting research aimed at contradicting the EU report conclusions.
 Robert Dantzer, a retired INRA researcher, calls the INRA studies "pseudoscience" and "convenience research".

 In 2005, the Animal Protection and Rescue League (APRL), In Defense of Animals (IDA) and People for the Ethical Treatment of Animals (PETA) jointly released a video narrated by Sir Roger Moore showing footage the groups took inside the three U.S. foie gras farms and several in France.

-PETA wants this practice, which they say is cruel, stopped.
+PETA wants this practice, which it says is cruel, stopped.
 Various American celebrities have lent their voices to this public campaign.
 Most recently in April 2009 PETA released a letter written by television and stage actor Bea Arthur to TV chef Curtis Stone deploring the practice of foie gras.

 In 2014 Compassion in World Farming partners with other organizations such as the German Albert-Schweitzer Foundation and the French organization L214 to pressure the EU Commission and EU Agriculture Council to take action against the production of foie gras.